A Satire of the Three Estates: Synopsis

-Sixteenth century performances
+Early performances

 Interlude at Linlithgow, 1540

 The 1931 edition of Lindsay's works by Douglas Hamer hypothesized different forms of the play.
 The critic John MacQueen proposed the play might have been composed by Lindsay as early as 1532 for the court of the young James V of Scotland.
 An early form of the play is recorded in the royal treasurer's accounts and an English agent's report to Thomas Cromwell.
 This short play or 'interlude' performed in January 1540 used characters who later appeared in the Satyre of the Thrie Estaitis, and had the same themes.